Hanatomoe JMNG Mizumoto Kijoshu "Nature x Nature" (500ml)

 An intensely rich, acid-driven, juicy, complex umami number that belongs in the cellar with the very best sauternes.

-Pronounced notes of ultra-ripe and juicy persimmon, green melon, honeysuckle, white mushroom, pear butter, cardamom, cannoli filling, and Chanel No. 5 (ladies!) on a beautifully balanced base of sweetness and acidity.
-Pair it as you would a medium dry Savennieres or Tokaji aszu-- perhaps with a cheese plate?-- or sip on its own.
+Pronounced notes of ultra-ripe and juicy persimmon, green melon, honeysuckle, white mushroom, pear butter, cardamom, cannoli filling, and Chanel No. 5 on a beautifully balanced base of sweetness and acidity.

 Kijoshu is a style of sake defined by an extra brewing step, which leads to a higher flavor and sugar content.
 With kijoshu, after the usual 3 additions of water, rice and koji to the fermenting mash, an optional fourth addition is made, in which finished sake replaces the usual water.
 This boosts the alcohol, flavor, and sugar concentration, and the mash is pressed while it's still dense, acidic, sweet, and moderately alcoholic.